remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Duplicating markup and arranging it in a circle

-Now you are going to create a `<Explosion>` component.
+Now let's create a `<Explosion>` component.
 It takes children and renders them for example 10 times and applies a rotation to each instance.
 It's worth mentioning here that a full rotation amounts to 2π, while `(i/AMOUNT)` represents a factor between 0 and 1.

 ```tsx twoslash title="src/Explosion.tsx"
 import React from "react";